 Building momentum with SEO takes patience and practice, and unlike advertising and PPC (Pay Per Click), there is no instant feedback on how well your efforts are doing.
-The process of SEO creates an organic growth of viewers and ranking.
+The process of SEO creates organic growth of viewers and ranking.
 Customers have taken the reins and look to find exactly what they are looking for.

 When it comes to staying in business, a local operation needs all the SEO (Search Engine Optimization) tools in place and deployed.
-Ramping up the visibility of a local company via SEO tactics is central in today's marketing strategies.
+Ramping up the visibility of a local company via SEO tactics is central to today's marketing strategies.

 Tailoring SEO to a local customer base will yield better results since many users base their searches on their locations.
 It is crucial to make it as easy as possible to locate a business's contact info, location, and operation hours.
 This guide will help any local business get seen on Google's first page, desktop, mobile, and map apps.

 The first step in implementing a local SEO strategy is to get your business on to Google Maps.
 It's a very simple process to claim a listing.

 Google My Business is a tool provided by the search engine for business owners to list and manage their presence on Google.
 GMB goes beyond NAP (Name, Address & Phone Number) by offering an area to add more detailed information.
 You can put business hours, a product/service description, current offers, map locations, and reviews on the app and use the tracking dashboard to see who contacts your business through clicks, calls, bookings, and follows.